saahiyo/secureNotes/README.md

 # SecureNotes

 A secure note-taking application that prioritizes privacy and security while offering a seamless user experience.
-This project was developed with the assistance of AI Windsurf.
+This project was developed with the assistance of AI Ide Windsurf.

 ## Features